The ecological consequences of individual-level variation across scales

 Savannas got rhythm

-> in cooperation with Kerstin Wiegand at Jena University, Germany, and David Ward at University of KwaZulu-Natal, South Africa
+> in cooperation with Kerstin Wiegand at Jena University, Germany, and David Ward at University of KwaZulu-Natal, South Africa, (now Kent State University, USA), as well as Yousef Erfanifard, Shiraz, Iran

 > funded by the German Research Foundation DFG and the Volkswagen Foundation

-To assess the viability noble crayfish populations, we developed an individual-based simulation model including age-dependent mortalities.
+We compared different viability measures in a systematic way and explore metapopulation viability in a case study of black poplar populations (PhD thesis Salecker).
+To assess the viability of noble crayfish populations, we developed an individual-based simulation model including age-dependent mortalities.
 We scaled individual interactions up to population-level extinction patterns.
 The simulations yielded low mean times to extinction.
 The sensitivity analysis provided evidence against the established view that the noble crayfish is a K-strategist .

-> in cooperation with Roland Brandl and Knut Gimpel at Marburg University, Germany
+> crayfish study in cooperation with Roland Brandl and Knut Gimpel at Marburg University, Germany

 Plants show complex behaviour